Paris Hilton Snuggles Up To Machine Gun Kelly, Is ‘Open’ To Dating Him

 Paris Hilton may have found her next boyfriend.
-The former Simple Life star reportedly ran into rapper Machine Gun Kelly during a celebrity for TINGS Magazine this weekend.
+The former Simple Life star reportedly ran into rapper Machine Gun Kelly during a celebrity gathering for TINGS Magazine this weekend.

 According to E!
 News, Paris Hilton and Machine Gun Kelly hit it off after meeting up at the event in L.A. on Friday.
 The pair of blonde celebrities snuggled up for a cute photo together.